ForksTwo/ForksTwo/README.md

 I know I'm sounding like some pt mod wannabe but this is what the game has always been and I know our quoting won't do much.
 Plus I'm still under the age of the pt moderator minimum

+Sometimes we like to collect messages from people who are unaware that they're in the safe server.
+If they say it we repeat it. **BUT WE HAVE COMMON SENSE AND DO NOT RANDOMLY SAY SOMEONE'S MESSAGE.**

-If you're contained in this list or know someone in this list you can always contact me to remove it.
+If you're contained in this list or know someone in this list that you wanted to be removed then you can always contact me to remove it.

-(Don't be scared to contact me, even though sometimes we severely 'abuse' the quote, we actually don't laugh and our quoting is purely judgement-free)
+(Don't be scared to contact me, we actually don't laugh and our quoting is purely judgement-free)

 _Of course, we mean no harm here and you can always read the texts above_